 As data grows, especially in real-time or streaming scenarios, costs increase significantly.
 Large-scale data operations quickly accumulate Monthly Active Rows (MAR), making Fivetran less affordable for scaling businesses.

 The recent pricing changes have significantly raised costs, particularly for businesses with large data volumes or a few big connectors.
 Businesses are now facing 2-4x price increases, which makes Fivetran 4-8x more expensive compared to alternatives.
 This pricing model disproportionately impacts growing companies, as their costs rise sharply with the addition of each connector.
-As a result, many businesses, especially larger ones that require business intelligence solutions are now seeking more affordable options, as they can no longer justify the high cost of Fivetran.
+As a result, many businesses, especially larger ones that require business intelligence solutions, are now seeking more affordable options, as they can no longer justify the high cost of Fivetran.

 4. Hidden Costs

 Fivetran charges extra for retaining historical data beyond a certain period.
 While this feature is helpful for compliance and reporting, it adds another layer to the cost structure.
-Fivetran doesn’t have streaming capabilities in their SaaS deployment.
+Fivetran doesn’t have streaming capabilities in its SaaS deployment.
 If you need database replication and streaming capabilities, you need to have an on-premise HVR setup.

 All of these complexities can make using Fivetran feel like trying to solve a puzzle, leaving you both drained and out of pocket!